Celebrating Over 21 Years of Excellent Service

 Is a backdoor Roth IRA worth it?

-The backdoor Roth IRA strategy allows you can get your money into a tax-free account, doesn’t require you to take RMDs, and allows you to withdraw contributions whenever you want.
+The backdoor Roth allows you to get your money into a tax-free account doesn’t require you to take RMDs, and allows you to withdraw contributions whenever you want.
 That said, it isn’t the right strategy for everyone.
 Before you decide to go for the backdoor Roth IRA, ask yourself or your financial advisor whether it’s a sensible choice.

 Is a backdoor Roth IRA legal?